-If you discover that the other driver doesn’t have liability insurance, don’t give up just yet.
+If you discover that the other driver doesn’t have liability insurance, don’t give up.
 There are other options for recovering compensation for your losses.
 One is to file a lawsuit.
 If you want to sue someone, you must adhere to a strict deadline.
 North Carolina has a three-year statute of limitations, meaning you have three years from the accident date to file your lawsuit for personal injuries.

 Another option for seeking compensation after a motorcycle accident with an uninsured driver is to file a claim with your insurance company.
 Besides liability insurance, state law also requires all drivers to purchase UM coverage.
 Uninsured/underinsured motorist coverage is available when the at-fault driver doesn’t carry liability coverage or have high enough limits to cover the victim’s losses.

 When you file a claim, the losses you can pursue are:

 - Pain and suffering